Valproic Acid SyrupPronunciation

 Patients who experience G.I. irritation may benefit from administration of the drug with food or by slowly building up the dose from an initial low level.

-Valproic Acid Syrup (Valproic Acid Oral Solution, USP) is available as a clear, cherry-flavored red syrup containing the equivalent of 250 mg of valproic acid (as the sodium salt) per 5 mL.
+Valproic Acid Oral Solution, USP is available as a clear, cherry-flavored red solution containing the equivalent of 250 mg of valproic acid (as the sodium salt) per 5 mL.

 Maalox® is a registered trademark of Novartis.